The 10-Minute Marketing Audit Every CEO Should Do Before Q2

 Social feels like a business necessity.
 But if it’s your only marketing plan, you’re at the mercy of an algorithm that changes constantly.

 I once had a client whose Instagram account got hacked mid-launch.
 No backup strategy.
 No email list.
 She lost all momentum overnight.
-That’s when she came to me.

 Why Every Business Needs a “Home Base” Off of Social